 This article was posted on Wednesday, June 16th, 2010 at 1:42 pm and is filed under Countries & Cultures, Japan, Japan, Japanese, Languages, Photos, Photos of Places, Writing, Writing Systems.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “A Japanese Shrine and an Ancient Visitor from Korea”